titli17/Space-Shooter/README.md

 ![image](https://github.com/user-attachments/assets/84835449-b52c-4af5-a523-27cebea2f137)

 Next we unload the images when the game window is closed using the UnloadImages() method in the Alien class.
-We call this method in the Destructor of the Game class.
+We call this method in the destructor of the Game class.

 To move the aliens, we add or remove some pixels from the current position.
 In the Game class, we create the MoveALiens() and MoveDownAliens() methods.
 <br>We invoke the Update() method of the alien class and provide it with a direction parameter to move the aliens sideways.
-The x coordinate is changed.
+The x coordinate is changed in MoveAliens() method.
 <br>To move the aliens down, we add some pixels to the y coordinate of the aliens' position.
 The MoveDownAliens() method is called whenever the aliens hit the end of the screen.

-## **Step 9: Adding the Laser shooting Ability to the Aliens**
+## **Step 9: Adding the Laser Shooting Ability to the Aliens**

 We create a vector to hold all the alien lasers in the Game class.
 The AlienShootLaser() method selects a random alien and shoots a laser from it.
-The GetRandomValue() function is used with range 0 to 2 to get a random alien type.
+The GetRandomValue() function is used with a of range 0 to 2 to get a random alien type.
 Then, we create a laser for that alien and store it in the vector.
-A positive integer is passes as speed for the laser as it will move downwards.
+A positive integer is passed as speed for the laser as it will move downwards.
 <br>Finally we call the Update() and the Draw() method for the alien lasers in the Game class.

 To make the aliens shoot lasers at a slower rate, we use a timer to keep track of when the last laser is fired using GetTime() function and store the time in a variable, i.e. timeLastAlienFired.
-If the time interval between current time and last fired time exceeds a certain value, a new laser will be fired by the alien.
+If the time interval between current time and last fired time exceeds a certain value, a new laser is fired by the alien.
 <br>The inactive alien lasers are deleted just like the spaceship lasers.

 ## **Step 10: Creating the Mystery Cat Ship**

 The mystery cat ship is another alien ship that appears at the top of the screen from time to time and moves horizontally, either to the left or to the right.
 Unlike the regular alien ships, this unique alien ship doesn't shoot lasers.
-However, players have the opportunity to earn extra points by hitting it.
+However, players have the opportunity to earn extra points by killing it.
+This mystery ship can be killed using 5 lasers.

 We create a Cat class separately.
 A single object of this class is created and displayed from time to time.
 Multiple objects are not created.
 This is implemented using the Spawn() method.
 In the constructor, we load the image of the cat and set the alive attribute to false.
 Using the Draw() method we draw the image when the alive attribute is true.
-To spawn the ship at random intervals of time, we call the Spawn() method in the Game classes's Update() method using the GetTime() and GenerateRandomValue() functions.
+To spawn the ship at random intervals of time, we call the Spawn() method in the Game class's Update() method using the GetTime() and GenerateRandomValue() functions.
-<br>The ship spawns from either side of the screen.
-So the random starting point is generated using GetRandomValue() function with range 0 to 1. ) represents the left side and 1 represents the right side.
+<br>The ship can spawn from either side of the screen.
+So the random starting point is generated using GetRandomValue() function with a range of 0 to 1.
+0 represents the left side and 1 represents the right side.

 ![image](https://github.com/user-attachments/assets/b93c79c5-f930-4c6e-95b0-486996435f89)

-To move the ship, we use the Update() method. the x coordinate of it's position is added with the speed.
+To move the ship, we use the Update() method.
+The x coordinate of it's position is added with the speed.

 ## **Step 11: Checking for Collisions**